hcnp/dotfiles/README.md

 stow --adopt -v lazygit
 ```

-## Use dotfiles config for specific app
+## Use dotfiles config for a specific app

 ```bash
 cd ~/.dotfiles